 - Lawrence Timmons is the most underrated player on the roster.
 The defense as a whole is bad, but Timmons has played well and doesn’t get talked about a whole lot.
 Plus, he had the game-changing vomit against Houston (which did not faze his teammates whatsoever).

 - Cam Heyward continues to develop.
 We saw him get better and better last season, and he continues to grow this season.
 It’s hard to argue against he and Timmons being the two best players on this defense.

 What will come of the Steelers in the second half of this season?
 I have no idea.
 I know that winning one or both of the next two games at home would make me feel A LOT better about this team.
-The win vs. Houston was great, and that was some of the craziest football I’ve ever seen in Heinz Field.
-But the fact is, outside of the insane last 3 minutes of the 1st half where they scored 24 points (spurred by Lawrence Timmons puking on the field, then getting a sack on the next drive), the Steelers didn’t play all that great the rest of the game.
+The win against Houston was great, and that was some of the craziest football I’ve ever seen in Heinz Field.
+But the fact is, outside of the insane last three minutes of the 1st half where they scored 24 points (spurred by Lawrence Timmons puking on the field, then getting a sack on the next drive), the Steelers didn’t play all that great the rest of the game.
 The defense had some nice stops in the second half, but still allowed Arian Foster to score late.
 They failed to pressure Ryan Fitzpatrick very much.
-The offense was able to score from the red zone, when the defense forced turnovers that gave the offense shorter fields to work with, but they were still incapable of putting together a long touchdown drive.
+The offense was able to score from the red zone when the defense forced turnovers that gave the offense short fields.
+However, the offense was still incapable of putting together a long touchdown drive.

 Will we know more about who the 2014 Steelers are after Sunday?
 Maybe, though I think many expect a loss and a win would probably be seen as a fluke.
 So chances are we’ll still be scratching our heads at this team next week.
 I think the Colts will win, but if Lawrence Timmons pukes, all bets are off.